 Native American tribes are one of the most underserved, impoverished minority populations in the country.
-The Native American Indian Housing Council (NAIHC) estimates that the homeownership rate in Indian country is about 33 percent, substantially below the national average, and Native Americans are four times more likely than the average American family to live in substandard housing.
-Potential homebuyers wanting to purchase homes on Native American land are faced with substantial challenges making it difficult to attract investors and lending products.
+The Native American Indian Housing Council (NAIHC) estimates that the homeownership rate in Native American areas is about 33 percent, substantially below the national average, and Native Americans are four times more likely than the average American family to live in substandard housing.
+Potential homebuyers wanting to purchase homes on Native American land are f aced with substantial challenges making it difficult to attract investors and lending products.
 These challenges include: